FEATURED CREDIT CARDS

 Why People Still Get This Type of $500 Credit Card Limit (And Why They Self-Deny)

-• The Appeal: The primary appeal is the lack of a security deposit and a legitimate, albeit expensive, path to rebuilding credit history.
+• The Appeal: No security deposit and a legitimate path to rebuilding credit history

-While the Indigo®, Destiny®, and Milestone® cards are all serviced by Concora Credit, they are actually issued by different banks with slightly different underwriting criteria:
+While Indigo®, Destiny®, and Milestone® cards are all serviced by Concora Credit, they are issued by different banks with slightly different underwriting criteria:

 • Indigo: Issued by Celtic Bank